Eric Langill

-Eric Joseph Langill (born April 9, 1979), is a bullpen catcher for the New York Mets of Major League Baseball (MLB).
+Eric Joseph Langill (born April 9, 1979) is a Canadian former professional baseball player who is a bullpen catcher for the New York Mets of Major League Baseball (MLB).
 Previously, he had played as a catcher in the minor league organizations of the Montreal Expos and Los Angeles Dodgers.

 Early life

 Langill was born on April 9, 1979, in Kirkland, Quebec.
 He attended St. Thomas High School in Pointe-Claire, Quebec, where he graduated in 1997.
 As a child, he played hockey, where he was a second-line Center who was used as a face-off specialist.
 He grew up idolizing hockey players such as Patrick Roy.
 In an interview, he attributed his passion for baseball to the Montreal Expos.

 Amateur career

 Langill, who was always a catcher, played baseball in his youth, ending up on the same junior team as Russell Martin, who was at the time the third baseman.
 Langill and Martin would later be minor league teammates.
 Langill did not have the opportunity to play high school baseball, but played during the summer, although his focus on it was secondary to his on hockey.
 After beginning school at Des Moines Area Community College, Langill now found more opportunities to play baseball instead of hockey.